Y0Coss/docs-fork/pages/public_cloud/quantum_computing/getting-started-emulators/guide.en-gb.md

 >>
 >> ![Accessing a Notebook Control Panel manager 2](images/accessing-a-notebook-using-UI-2.png){.thumbnail}
 >>
->> On the Notebook page, you'll find information about the Notebook, including specifications, billing, and attached data, as well as a monitoring URL for real-time metrics.
+>> On the Notebook page, you will find information about the Notebook, including specifications, billing, and attached data, as well as a monitoring URL for real-time metrics.
 >>
 > **Using ovhai CLI**
 >>